AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 ## Control Elements

 You can compose a UI for your application by adding XML elements that represent one of the _Avalonia UI_ controls.
-The element tag uses the same name as the control class name.&#x20;
+The element tag uses the same name as the control class name.

 :::info
 A UI can be composed of several different types of control.
 To learn more about the concept of UI composition, see [here](../../concepts/ui-composition.md).